uvdata/fun-with-redux/README.md

 ## Challenges
 1. The `ItemDisplay` component contains a button that expands or collapses a JSON dump.
 It does so by holding it's own state.
 Rewrite this to use redux.
+// DONE!

-2. Rewrite the existing `onChooseEndpoint` action to not fetch new data from the API, if the dat is already loaded.
+2. Rewrite the existing `onChooseEndpoint` action to not fetch new data from the API, if the data is already loaded.
+// DONE!

 3. Make `ItemDisplay` detect what kind of object it has received, and change display based on that
+// DONE!

 4. Sort the list of items alphabetically
+// DONE

 5. Make more changes - use your imagination!